Highlights from IDS Vancouver 2016

 At the forefront is VANTOT collective, a duo of Design Academy Eindhoven graduates, with their collection of avant-garde lighting and table designs.
 Their ‘Exploded View’ pendants cleverly manipulate light by moving the light source closer or further away from the shade.
 There are three lamps in this series: Cumulus, which uses layering effects to dim the light; Eclipse, which blocks the light; and Lunar, which plays with reflection.

-Designer in the Pacific Northwest.
+Designer and design writer in the Pacific Northwest.
 I live and love interior, graphic, and landscape design.